dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ### 2.4 - Indexed and non indexed movement of triangles

 For this example I am going to create a source geometry that is created with the box geometry constrictor.
 Then I will create two additional geometries one of which is just a cloned copy of the source, and the other will be the same but in addition I will call the to non indexed method.
 In the opening text of this section I mentioned that the length of the array of the position attribute of a box geometry is 72 where I would expect 108.
 The reason why this is is because the box geometry has an index property that allows for the reuse of points which is what helps to crunch that number down.
-If I call the to non index method then I get an expect length of the array that is 108.
+If I call the to non index method then I get an expected length of the array that is 108.

+For this example then I have two mesh objects with the two geometries that are clone from the same source geometry one index and the other non indexed.
+The one that is not indexed can have each triangle move completely apart from the others, while I can not do the same with the indexed one of course because of the shared points.

 ```js
 (function () {